HL7/FHIR-us-pq-cmc-fda/input/pagecontent/eCTDSP4454.md

 ### Domain Overview

+Batch analyses in drug products refer to the testing and evaluation of a specific quantity of a drug, known as a batch, to ensure it meets the required standards for quality, safety, and efficacy before being released for distribution.
+This process involves various tests and evaluations, including chemical, physical, and biological assessments.

 The Batch Analyses bundle profile provides a mechanism for the industry to submit Module 3 CTD 3.2.S.4.4 and 3.2.P.5.4 folder content to the FDA.
 The contents of these sections include a description of the batch of drug product or drug substance, including lot number, expiration date, batch usage, information about the container in which the batch is stored, the results associated with analyzing or evaluating the quality of the drug product or drug substance based on the release specification, and identification of the facility where the testing occurred.

 ### Implementer Instructions